orbingol/NURBS-Python/docs/index.rst

 |TRAVISCI|_ |APPVEYOR|_ |CIRCLECI|_

 Welcome to the **NURBS-Python (geomdl) v5.x** documentation!

-NURBS-Python is a pure Python, object-oriented B-Spline and NURBS library.
+NURBS-Python (geomdl) is a cross-platform (pure Python), object-oriented B-Spline and NURBS library.
 It is compatible with Python versions 2.7.x, 3.4.x and later.
 It supports rational and non-rational curves, surfaces and volumes.

-NURBS-Python provides convenient and easy-to-use data structures for storing geometry descriptions in addition to evaluation algorithms.
-These are documented under :ref:`modules`.
+NURBS-Python (geomdl) provides easy-to-use data structures for storing geometry descriptions in addition to the fundamental and advanced evaluation algorithms.

 This documentation is organized into a couple sections: